What is AIPG?

 AIPG certifies professional geologists based on their competence, integrity and ethics.
 By means of a rigorous and thorough peer review process, the Institute investigates applicants who voluntarily apply for self-regulation through the Institute.
 This screening carefully evaluates their education, experience, technical competence, and ethical conduct.

-Young Professional Members
+Early Career Professional Members

 What Membership in AIPG Can Do For You In . . .